TMUA: Test of Mathematics for University Admissions

 Who needs to take it?

-The TMUA is required for entry to a variety of maths, computing and economics courses at Cambridge, Imperial, LSE, Warwick, and UCL.
+The TMUA is required for entry to a variety of maths, computing and economics courses at Cambridge, Imperial, LSE, Oxford, Warwick, and UCL.

 It is also optional for some courses at Durham, LSE and Warwick.